-Array dimensions shall be non-negative parameter expressions, or the colon operator denoting that the array dimension is left unspecified.
-Both variants can also be part of short class definitions.
+Array dimensions shall be scalar non-negative parameter expressions of type Integer, a reference to a type (which must an enumeration type or Boolean, see section 4.8.5), or the colon operator denoting that the array dimension is left unspecified (see section 10.1).
+All variants can also be part of short class definitions.

-$[Example\ of\ variables\ with\ array\ dimensions.$
+[Example of variables with array dimensions.